If you want to ask a question or talk through any issues or concerns, call the Stop it Now! confidential, freephone helpline on 0808 1000 900.

 Relief and hope

-Believed that the burden of the secret has been lifted.
+Relieved that the burden of the secret has been lifted

 Learning that a child has been abused is a time of trauma.
 It's important to get help for yourself to help you cope with the emotions, challenges and decisions you face.